 Many self-employed Notaries deal with clients via the Internet or smartphones, and that can make clients seem like disembodied entities.
 But successful entrepreneurs like Shannon Ziccardi of A+ Mobile Notary/A Quick Note in Lake Forest, California, never forget that they are dealing with people who are trying to get their jobs done.

-Part of meeting the client’s needs is keeping your skills and knowledge sharp, staying current with new laws and regulations affecting your Notary commission and maintaining any certifications and training you require for your business needs, Ziccardi said.
+Ziccardi said meeting the client’s needs involves keeping your skills and knowledge sharp, staying current with new laws and regulations affecting your Notary commission, and maintaining any certifications and training you require for your business needs.

 Working as a Notary Signing Agent brings additional complications from lenders, signing services and title companies.
 All of these businesses have their own instructions that must be followed to successfully complete loan signing assignments, and these companies rate Notaries on their ability to follow directions along with the borrower’s experience with the Notary.
 A Signing Agent has to balance all of these demands in order to build a successful business — and it’s not easy.